eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- BSc, MSc or PhD in Electrical/Computer Engineering or Computer Science;
 	- Experience with algorithms, data structures, and software development in C/C++.
 Python expertise is welcome as well
 	- ***Familiarity with and passion for any of the following -- machine learning, compilers, parallel programming, high-performance and massively parallel systems, processor and computer architecture -- is a plus***
++ Familiarity with ***Graph Compilers***
++ Translation of network models in different ML frameworks to MLIR based graphs
++ Experience in or knowledge of MLIR flow, and in any MLIR optimizations.
 + compiler development experience for GPU compilers, dataflow computing compilers, and/or machine learning compilers
 + skill set:
 	- Principal Engineer, Compilers